List of awards and nominations received by Marisa Tomei

 Marisa Tomei is an American actress known for her roles on stage and screen.

 Tomei had her breakthrough role playing Mona Lisa Vito in the comedy film My Cousin Vinny (1992), for which she won the Academy Award for Best Supporting Actress.
-For the drama film Unhook the Stars (1996), she received her first Screen Actors Guild Award nomination for Outstanding Performance by a Female Actor in a Supporting Role.
+For the drama film Unhook the Stars (1996), she received her first Actor Award nomination for Outstanding Performance by a Female Actor in a Supporting Role.
 She continued playing supporting roles in comedies such has Slums of Beverly Hills (1998) and What Women Want (2000), receiving nominations at the Satellite Awards and the Teen Choice Awards among others.

-Tomei played a single mother who gets involved in relationship with a younger man in Todd Field's drama In the Bedroom (2001), earning her second Academy Award nomination and nods for a Critics' Choice Movie Award, a Golden Globe Award and a Screen Actors Guild Award.
+Tomei played a single mother who gets involved in relationship with a younger man in Todd Field's drama In the Bedroom (2001), earning her second Academy Award nomination and nods for an Actor Award, a Critics' Choice Award and a Golden Globe Award.
 In 2008, she portrayed Cassidy/Pam, a struggling stripper, in the Darren Aronofsky-directed drama The Wrestler.
 Numerous critics heralded this performance as a standout in her career, and she was subsequently nominated for her third Academy Award for Best Supporting Actress, her first BAFTA Award for Best Actress in a Supporting Role and her second Golden Globe Award for Best Supporting Actress.
 From 2016 to 2021, Tomei portrayed Aunt May in the Marvel Cinematic Universe, receiving a nomination for the Saturn Award for Best Supporting Actress for Spider-Man: No Way Home (2021).

 On television, Tomei took a guest role in the Fox drama series Empire (2015), for which she was nominated for a Critics' Choice Television Award for Best Guest Performer in a Drama Series.
 She has also been nominated for a Daytime Emmy Award in 1997 and a News & Documentary Emmy Award in 2024.

 On stage, Tomei made her off-Broadway debut in 1986 as Cetta in the play Daughters at the Westside Theatre, winning a Theatre World Award.
 For her starring role in the Broadway play Top Girls (2008), she earned a Drama Desk Award for Outstanding Featured Actress in a Play nomination, while for the Will Eno's play The Realistic Joneses (2014), she won the Drama Desk Award for Outstanding Ensemble Performance.
-For the 2020 Broadway revival of The Rose Tattoo and the off-Broadway play Babe (2024), she received nominations for a Drama League Award and a Lucille Lortel Award, respectively.
+For the 2019 Broadway revival of The Rose Tattoo and the off-Broadway play Babe (2024), she received nominations for a Drama League Award and a Lucille Lortel Award, respectively.